Fox News correspondent hospitalised after being injured in Kyiv

 Mr Gutfield had claimed on show The Five last Tuesday that the media was exaggerating the extent of the atrocities on the ground in the country to create “some sort of emotional response” which then “creates a profit for news companies”.

-Later that day, Mr Hall pushed back at his coworker’s claims.
+Mr Hall pushed back at his coworker’s claims.

 “Speaking as someone on the ground, I want to say that this is not the media trying to drum up some emotional response,” he said.